mohandemadx/MultiChannel_Signal_Viewer/README.md

   You can Easily Zoom IN or OUT, Play & Pause, Rewind and Adjusting the Signal Speed.

-- ## Displaying Multiple Signals on the same graph:
+- ## Displaying Multiple Signals on the same graph with multiple color options:

--
+- ## Sync Between two graphs:

+  The two graphs are synced: same speed and same displayed frame.

+- ## Supports .dat & .csv files: